-Demographical characteristics are reported on the About the School page in the report card.
+Demographic characteristics are reported on the About the School page in the report card.
 Data sources include Fall Enrollment Census Count and Office of Civil Rights/CRDC data survey results (preschool enrollment, chronic absenteeism, and AP coursework).
 ESSA requires counts and rates disaggregated by subgroups where data are available.
 OCR/CRDC data results are two years behind the current year report card.
 ESSA also requires states to breakout per pupil expenditures data at the school, district, and state levels.
-Each school year, K-12 expenditures data (with the exception of preschool grades) are reported in mid-January of the following year (i.e., 2021-22 data reported in mid-January 2023).
-Currently, the department reports general fund expenditures for districts, schools, and the state.
+Each school year, K-12 expenditures data (with the exception of preschool grades) are reported in mid-January of the following year (i.e., 2022-23 data reported in mid-January 2024).
+Currently, school districts provide to the department, reports on K-12 educational expenditures for districts, schools, and the state.
 The statistical digest reports include preschool grades and are available at https://doe.sd.gov/ofm/statdigest.aspx.
-NOTE: The department's Finance office conducts its initial pull on October 16th and sends out the state aid verification form to LEAs at that time.
+NOTE: The department's Finance office conducts its initial pull of student count data around October 16th and sends out the state aid fall enrollment verification form to LEAs at that time.
 The LEAs have two weeks to review/verify those enrollment counts and report issues to the Data Management for assistance in resolving any system issues.
 Then the Finance and Data Management offices finalize the fall enrollment counts on or around November 1st.